New Study Finds Fat Vital for Health

 The Real Take-Away

-It’s extremely doubtful that any Registered Dietitian on planet Earth will see this study and being urging clients to massively increase their intake of bacon and ice cream.
+It’s extremely doubtful that any Registered Dietitian on planet Earth will see this study and begin urging clients to massively increase their intake of bacon and ice cream.

 The real take-away from the study is confirmation that fat does have an important role in the diet.
 But it’s not just the amount that matters, to confer real and lasting benefits the type of fat is important too.